Topics covered: Electrons in Chemistry: Redox Processes

-And this one turns out to be, this delta E cell is equal to 0.8 volts.
-And, by the definition of standard cell potentials that I gave you over there, you can see that what we are getting now, because the electron flow is reversed, our sign is reversed, and so our E zero for the reaction Ag+ plus an electron going to silver is equal to 0.8 volts positive.
+And this one turns out to be, this delta E cell, is equal to 0.8 volts.
+And, by the definition of standard cell potentials that I gave you over there, you can see that what we are getting now, because the electron flow is reversed, our sign is reversed, and so our E zero for the reaction Ag plus plus an electron going to silver is equal to 0.8 volts, positive.

-Notice that the zinc-zinc2+ couple was negative with respect to the standard hydrogen electrode, but because the electron flow is reversed for silver plus silver redox couple, we now have a positive potential relative to the standard hydrogen electrode.
+Notice that the zinc-zinc two plus couple was negative with respect to the standard hydrogen electrode, but because the electron flow is reversed for silver plus, silver redox couple, we now have a positive potential relative to the standard hydrogen electrode.

 These are thermodynamic quantities, so you can look on a table of standard reduction potentials and you can tell which direction electrons will flow if you set up cells that involve those redox half-reactions.

-Another electrode that we used today was copper2+ combining with two electrons to give copper metal.
+Another electrode that we used today was copper two plus combining with two electrons to give copper metal.